colealbon/cafe-society-old/README.md

 ## todo

-30402 event kind to advertise trained models move processed posts from fetcher parameter to postsReport move classifier from fetcher parameter to posts report move ignore from fetcherParameter to posts report
+30402 event kind to advertise trained models
+Data Vending Machines NIP (kind 68001) which replies with the transcript (kind 68002) move processed posts from fetcher parameter to postsReport move classifier from fetcher parameter to posts report move ignore from fetcherParameter to posts report